siri-n-shetty/pesufy/content/docs/folder/leaf.md

 - They are conducted within the university's designated exam centers.
 - They contribute significantly to your overall performance in each subject.
 - Timetables for the same are sent a week before the exam.
-- Seating allotment is provided on PESU App on the day of exam.
+- Seating allotment is provided on PESU App on the day of exam, or sometimes the night before.

 ### Key Points